 Clarence joined Watsi on March 12th, 2013.
-Four years ago, Clarence joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Clarence's most recent donation traveled 8,800 miles to support Em, an 18-year-old student from Cambodia, to fund contracture release surgery.
+Five years ago, Clarence joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Clarence's most recent donation traveled 8,700 miles to support Salha, a playful and friendly girl from Tanzania, for corrective surgery to enable her to walk again.

 Em is an 18-year-old student who just graduated from 12th grade.
 In the future, he hopes to be a businessman.
 He has three brothers and one sister, and he enjoys playing tennis, football, and listening to pop songs in his free time.
 Em has stiff knees due to poorly administered injections in his right and left quadriceps muscles when he was younger.
 It is difficult for him to walk because he cannot bend his legs.
 Fortunately, his neighbors recommended our medical partner, Children's Surgical Centre (CSC).
 On June 8th, surgeons at CSC will perform a contracture release surgery to release the muscle contractures and allow Em to walk easily.
 Now, his needs help to fund this $454 surgery.
 Em shared, "I hope I can walk properly after this operation so I can do my daily activities independently."